 The tool element accepts the following attributes:

-Note: Each tool element accepts name/value pairs as parameters in which you can override the values defined in the Data Provider's default configuration.
+Each tool element accepts name/value pairs as parameters in which you can override the values defined in the Data Provider's default configuration.
+These parameters can be shown or hidden in the web UI, as shown below.